AshwinUbare/e_salon/README.md

 # e_salon
-It is online plat form for booking barber appointment
+It is online platform for booking barber appointment